Dumtard/RainbowPrismGame/README.md

 3. Diffusion

-4. Recharge luminosity
+4. Changing colour

-5. Adds a different color's properties
+5. Adds a different colour's properties

-6. Removes a different color's properties
+6. Removes a different colour's properties

 7. Make yourself have a property of a block

 x.
 Flashlight blockz

 x.
-Changing color
+Recharge luminosity

 Level Mechanics